Specimens produced in Iberian Peninsula- Fluorapatite, Ferberite, Pyrite, and Marcasite

 Fluorapatite- Quartz, Arsenopyrite, Muscovite and Chlorite: Elongated it looks with yellow and violet colours and has Chlorite coatings.
 It’s a new specimen.
 Fluorapatite is a group of two violet crystals and there is a cluster of small crystals on its side.
 The crystals have small damage on the edges.

-Fluorapatite- Siderite, Muscovite and Chlorite: They are crystals which are very transparent and translucent.
+Fluorapatite- Siderite, Muscovite and Chlorite: They are crystals that are very transparent and translucent.
 It has a zoned violet colour.

 Fluorapatite- Muscovite and Chlorite: It’s a group of small prismatic crystals.
 They have a violet colour which is translucent and bright.
 This sample is also from a very recent find.